nyhvignoli/front-end-unit-tests/README.md

 <a id="en-readme"></a>
 ### [Português](#pt-readme) | English
-Lab developed for Getting Started With Front-end Unit Tests course.
+Lab developed for Getting Started With Front-end Unit Tests course.</br>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <a name="menu"></a>